John Daly Reviews Will with Family in the Off Chance They Outlive Him

 “Sometime in the next 40–80 years, give or take,” he continued.
 “It could happen.
 Stranger things have.”

-“In the unlikely event I should ever die... before any of you,” he said, lighting up a fresh menthol, “I got some instructions.
+“In the unlikely event I should ever die... before any of you,” he said, lighting up a fresh menthol, “I have some instructions.
 Specific ones.
 And I expect ‘em followed to the damn letter.”

-“Pauline,” he said, voice suddenly tender addressing his girlfriend of 5 months.
 “I know we’ve never married.
 I’ve also made it crystal clear that we never will.
-But I’d like you to remain celibate for the remainder of your natural born life should I ever leave this world.
-Outta respect for what we've built together.”
-He said, gesturing at his outdoor kitchen that surrounded them.
+But I’d like you to remain celibate for the remainder of your life should I ever leave this world.
+Outta respect for what we've built together, and the sweet memories I’ve made between those heavenly hosts.”
+He said, gesturing towards her breasts.

 “And don’t think I won’t know if you stray.
 I’ll haunt you.
 Hell, I’ll haunt all y’all.
 But especially you, Pauline.”